 - Metabolic disorders: Urea cycle enzyme defects, methylmalonic academia, glycogen storage disease

 - Primary sclerosing cholangitis

 - Wilson disease

 - Comprehensive assessment of candidacy for liver transplantation.
-In consultation with the child’s physicians we provide an assessment of the status of the child’s liver disease and treatment options including, but not limited to transplantation
+In consultation with the child’s physicians we provide an assessment of the child.
+Liver transplant and additional treatment options for their liver disease are discussed

 - Liver transplant evaluation

 - Assessment and education from a pediatric transplant nurse coordinator